Host Runtime and Tensor Streaming

 Warning

-The memcpy infrastructure uses colors/ task IDs 21, 22, 23, 27, 28, 29, 30, and input/output queue 0.
+The memcpy infrastructure uses colors 21, 22, 23, local task IDs 27, 28, 30, and control task IDs 33, 34, 35, 36, and 37.
+It also used microthread 0, input queue 0, and output queue 0.
+On WSE-3, memcpy additionally uses input queue 1.
 The compiler and runtime cannot detect all resource conflicts in your program.
 Do not use these resources in your program.

 When using streaming mode, the user can block and unblock the input tensor colors.
 In particular, the user can overlap computation and communication by blocking/unblocking these colors.